hosseinshaya/hosseinshaya/README.md

 - 👋 Hi, I’m Hossein
-- 👀 I’m interested in developing apps
+- 👀 I’m interested in developing applications
+- 💻 Created apps with Kotlin and Java but now I just wanna use Flutter
-- 📫 Reach me t.me/hossein_shaya
+- 📫 Reach me at t.me/hossein_shaya

 <!---
 hosseinshaya/hosseinshaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.